 Here you can find your recovery phrase.
 You should copy this phrase and store it securely, such as a password protected file, or by physically writing it down and keeping it in a safe place.

 This phrase can be used to recover your Session ID if your device is lost or destroyed, or if you need to re-install Session.
-To use your recovery phrase, select this button when you launch Session for the first time.
+To use your recovery phrase, select this button when you launch Session for the first time on a new device or new installation.

-If you tap ‘Continue your Session’ at the launch screen, you will get this screen:
+If you tap ‘Continue your Session’ at the launch screen, you’ll see this screen:

-By entering your recovery phrase into the text box, you will be able to use your existing Session ID.
-This means if you have already given your Session ID to friends, published it on your website, or listed it on your social media, people will be able to continue messaging you using this Session ID.
+You can restore your existing Session ID by entering your recovery phrase into the text box.
+If you have already given your Session ID to friends, published it on your website, or listed it on your social media, people will then be able to continue messaging you using that Session ID.

 Adding friends and sending messages